Skip to Content

 I actually have an article on how to become a dog groomer and how to become a dog trainer.

-Dog trainers may be the best-paid group among jobs in the pet industry.
+Dog trainers may be the best-paid job in the pet industry where you still actively work with dogs.

 If you’re good at attracting clients and love working for yourself, you can charge decent rates for board and train, daycare, or private lessons.

-If you’re in dog breeding for the profit, don’t do it.
+If you’re in dog breeding for profit, don’t do it.

 These disgusting operations churn out puppy after puppy with minimal veterinary care and certainly no emotional support for the little pups.

-To be competitive, puppy mills often sell their dogs for as little as $500 or sometimes $1,000.
+To be competitive, puppy mills often sell their dogs for as little as $500 up to $1,000.

 Their power lies in quantity.

-Dozens of breeding of dogs at the same time in some shabby junkyard is a common sight for rescue organisations busting these puppy mills.
+Dozens of breeding dogs at the same time in some shabby junkyard is a common sight for rescue organizations busting these puppy mills.

-To be fair, with minimal care or thought, backyard breeding may not make these people rich but it’s a nice extra income (which is often not taxed either if they’re not doing it commercially in their own name every time).
+To be fair, with minimal care or thought, backyard breeding may not make these people rich but it’s a nice extra income (which is often not taxed as they claim it’s not done commercially).

 Sadly, responsible breeding is not really lucrative.